Ecosantos/Evolutionary-Demography/README.md

 # Evolutionary-Demography
 Some scripts used to my PhD

-I'm PhD student at Evolutionary ecology in University of state of Rio de Janeiro under supervision of Maja Kajin
+I'm PhD student of Evolutionary ecology in University of state of Rio de Janeiro under supervision of Maja Kajin

 My PhD focus in evolutionary trade-off between survival and fecundity using population matrices avaliable in literature.
 This reason I use popbio package all the time but sometimes is necessary adapt the functions available to my questions.